-St. Laurent Boulevard, also known as the Main, is an iconic Montreal thoroughfare peppered with shopping opportunities along its 11-kilometre stretch.
-Mind you, said stretch isn't quite as commercially dense as downtown Montreal's Ste.
+St. Laurent Boulevard, also known as The Main, is an iconic Montreal thoroughfare peppered with shopping opportunities along its 11-kilometer stretch.
+Mind you, the stretch isn't quite as commercially dense as downtown Montreal's Ste.
 Catherine Street save for a few days a year during sidewalk sale season, when the Main really comes alive.

 St. Laurent street fairs, sidewalk sales, or ventes trottoirs as they're called in Quebec, usually feature clearance sale prices on apparel, housewares, and accessories.
-But they're not not just about sales.
+But they're not just about sales.
 Ironically, sales are often the last thing on some people's minds.
-Street fairs and sidewalk sales tend to attract every walk of life, including the shopping aversive.
+Street fairs and sidewalk sales tend to attract every walk of life, including the shopping-averse.

 Locals and visitors get street massages.
-They visit art indoor and outdoor exhibits.
+They visit indoor and outdoor art exhibits.
 They linger on terraces with a cold brewski, cocktail, or glass of wine, deciding which morsel of street food they'll try next.
 Mangoes-on-a-stick and fried noodles are de rigueur, Main street fair traditions, and if your timing is right, live entertainment, from DJ sessions to other surprises inevitably occur at the most vibrant street fair in the city.

-Recent years have seen the addition of live mural art creation along St. Laurent and nearby nooks courtesy of Mural, a public arts festival attracting international talent weaved into the annual street fair experience since its inception in 2013, furnishing the urban landscape with stunning murals, some of the most impressive spray-painted art in the modern world.
+Recent years have seen the addition of live mural art creation along St. Laurent and nearby nooks courtesy of Mural, a public arts festival attracting international talent woven into the annual street fair experience since its inception in 2013, furnishing the urban landscape with stunning murals, some of the most impressive spray-painted art in the modern world.

-St. Laurent Street Sales and Fairs in 2017
+St. Laurent Street Sales and Fairs in 2020

-- Mural Public Art Festival: June 8 to Jun 18, 2017
+- Mural Public Art Festival: June 4-14, 2020

 Section of St. Laurent Boulevard Closed to Traffic

 St. Laurent Boulevard, from Sherbrooke to de Pins, is always closed off to traffic during street fairs but street closures can extend all the way north at Mont-Royal (map).
 It really depends on the edition.
 In years past, Mural extended from Sherbrooke to Avenue Mont-Royal.